Otto-Quartim/Monotura/README.md

 # Monotura
-A monolined version of Futura. poorly made with Fontself and Fontforge Designed by Otto de Paula between 2022-23
+A monolined version of Futura. poorly made with Fontself and Fontforge, Designed by Otto de Paula between 2022-23

                     GNU GENERAL PUBLIC LICENSE